xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreSingleton/README.md

 ## Pattern overview

-- The Singleton pattern ensures that only one object of a particular class is ever created.
+- The Singleton pattern ensures that only one instance of a particular class is ever created.

 - This can be leveraged to provide efficient resource management.